zio/zio/docs/reference/service-pattern/reloadable-services.md

 }
 ```

+The `Reloadable` service encapsulates a [scoped reference](../resource/scopedref.md) to a service and provides methods to retrieve the service value (`get`) and trigger service reloading (`reload` and `reloadFork`).

 The two fundamental operations of `Reloadable` are as follows:

-1. **Reloadable#get**— By invoking the `get` method, we can access the underlying service and work with it directly.
+1. `Reloadable#get` - By calling the `get` method, we can retrieve the underlying service and interact with it directly.

-    For instance, let's assume we have obtained the `Reloadable[Counter]` service from the ZIO environment using the `ZIO.service[Reloadable[Counter]]` accessor.
-We can then utilize the get method to retrieve the `Counter` and directly engage with it:
+    For example, let's consider that we have acquired the `Reloadable[Counter]` service from the ZIO environment using the `ZIO.service[Reloadable[Counter]]` accessor.
+We can then use the `get` method to obtain the Counter instance and directly perform operations on it:

 ```scala mdoc:compile-only
 import zio._